-While most states require additional documentation, such as a Certificate of Good Standing, to be submitted with your application, Minnesota does not have this requirement.
+While most states require additional documentation, such as a Certificate of Good Standing, to be submitted with your application, a Minnesota Certificate of Good standing is not required.

 In many states, there are restrictions on the use of certain words, phrases or sentiments when it comes to registering the name of your company.

 In Minnesota, while the registered name must be unique in the state (you can use a Doing Business As, or DBA if the name of your existing company is already being used in Minnesota), the state's statutes do not specify many restrictions.

 Here is an excerpt from the 2019 MN Statutes:

 The name of the business must not include any of the following phrases or their abbreviations: corporation, incorporated, limited, chartered, professional association, cooperative, limited partnership, limited liability company, professional limited liability company, limited liability partnership, or professional limited liability partnership, except to the extent that an entity filing a certificate would be authorized to use the phrase or abbreviation.

 In other words, you may only use the designation of the type of company you actually operate.
 An LLC, for example, cannot call itself "ABC Plumbing Incorporated."

 If your company does or will do business in Minnesota, but was not formed there, you will often need to obtain a Minnesota Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.